A negative view of your writing abilities never will lead to a positive manuscript.

 As you make those corrections, you not only improve your story but strengthen your writing skills and so will be less likely to write in passive voice on future drafts or books.
 The skill becomes natural.

 Think of it like a serious weight lifter.
 If he says, “I need to improve my arm strength,” he identifies some specific exercises that bulk up biceps, triceps and delts.
-And then he does those exercises.
+Then he does those exercises.
 After some time, his arm muscles grow larger.

 Don’t adopt a defeatist attitude toward your writing.
 Instead, change the way you communicate with yourself and then bulk up on your writing skills!